 Often, as believers, we want to feel saved rather than to simply rest on Christ alone.
-Again, here's some good news----we don't have to feel the fact that Christ is made unto us righteousness (1Cor 1:30).
-Likewise we don't have to feel the fact that, He that believeth on the Son hath everlasting life (Jn 3:36).
-Nor do we have to feel the fact that, He that hears my word, and believes on him that sent me, has everlasting life, and shall not come into condemnation; but is passed from death unto life (Jn 5:24) or even feel the fact that He that believes on me (Jesus) has everlasting life (Jn 6:47).
+Again, here's some good news ... we don't have to feel the fact that Christ is made unto us righteousness (1Corinthians 1:30).
+Likewise, we don't have to feel the fact that, ''He that believeth on the Son hath everlasting life, '' (John 3:36).

+Nor do we have to feel the fact that, He that hears my word, and believes on him that sent me, has everlasting life, and shall not come into condemnation; but is passed from death unto life (John 5:24)

+Or even feel the fact that He that believes on me (Jesus) has everlasting life (John 6:47).

 These facts stand firm whether we feel them or not!

-We are saved apart from feelings for it is written, "He that cometh to God must believe (not feel) that he is, and that he is a rewarder of them that diligently seek him" (Heb 11:6).
+We are saved apart from feelings for it is written, "He that comes to God must believe (not feel) that he is, and that he is a rewarder of them that diligently seek him."
+(Hebrews 11:6).

 Faith, not feelings, takes a hold of the Finished Work.
-Without faith no one can even call on the Lord for we "Cannot call on him in whom they have not believed?"
-(Romans 10:14).
+Without faith no one can even call on the Lord for we can not call on him in whom we have not believed? (see Romans 10:14).

-If we insist that we have to feel something before believing then we have promoted feelings to an essential part of salvation.
-This is a grave error indeed!
-If we try to work up feelings to be accepted by God then we are seeking grace on the basis of works.
-This is a matter far short of the glory of the gospel.
-Do feelings have to drop miraculously into our heart to enable us to receive salvation?
+If we insist that we must feel something before believing. then we have promoted feelings to an essential part of salvation.
+This is a grave error for if we try to work up feelings in order to be accepted by God, then we are seeking grace based on works.

+Do feelings have to drop miraculously into our heart to enable us to be saved?

 No!

 Does the Lord anywhere command that our level of feelings must be correct before He will save us?

 No!
-To believe and promote this wretched teaching would be a damnable lie, a delusion and a sin.